2024 Major League Baseball postseason: (4) Baltimore Orioles vs. (5) Kansas City Royals

 This was the second postseason meeting between the Royals and Orioles.
 Their previous postseason meeting was in the ALCS in 2014, which the Royals won in a four-game sweep before falling in the World Series.
-The Royals swept the Orioles to return to the ALDS for the first time since 2015, thus the Orioles extended their playoff-game-losing-streak to a league record ten games.
+The Royals swept the Orioles to return to the ALDS for the first time since 2015, thus the Orioles extended their playoff-game-losing-streak to a league record ten games, a streak which started in the 2014 ALCS vs. the Royals.

 Cole Ragans pitched six solid innings, and the Royals' bullpen held off the Orioles in three straight innings as the Royals took Game 1.
 In Game 2, the Royals took the lead in the top of the sixth inning when Bobby Witt Jr. hit an RBI single.
 The bullpen continued to hold down the Orioles as the Royals completed the two-game sweep.
 This was the first playoff series win by the Royals since the 2015 World Series.